Youth Selected for the Change Your World Leadership Program!

 ACGC is pleased to announce our final selection of the 5 Alberta youth who will be learning, sharing, and acting for global change!
 Be sure to follow our website and social media channels to receive updates from these youth on their journey, as they discover how Canadians and Ugandans work together in solidarity to build peace!

 Andy Lee – Edmonton

 About our Program Host: Mennonite Central Committee

-If so, join ACGC and the Mennonite Central Committee Alberta (MCC) for the 2017 Change Your World Alberta Youth Leadership Program in Alberta and Uganda!
+ACGC is pleased to have the Mennonite Central Committee Alberta (MCC) host our 2017 Change Your World Alberta Youth Leadership Program in Alberta and Uganda!